guyonroche/promish/README.md

 ### Promisify All

-Promisify all the methods of an object.
+Promisify all the async methods of an object.

 There are two modes supported:
 * Proxy Mode (default)